syncfusion/flutter-widgets/packages/syncfusion_flutter_calendar/README.md

 ![right_to_left](https://cdn.syncfusion.com/content/images/FTControl/Flutter/calendar/right_to_left.png)

-* **Programmatic navigation** - Programmatic navigation to the previous/next views by using the calendar controller.
+* **Navigation** - Programmatic navigation to the previous/next views by using the calendar controller.
+Also, support provided to enable or disable view navigation using swipe interaction.

 * **Minimum and maximum dates** - Restrict the date navigation for end users by using the minimum and maximum dates.